 They were missing due to slight different in behaviour in Latex systems on Windows and Linux.
-A fix has been applied to ensure consistent behaviour and the page numbers are now printed out correctly.
+A fix has been applied to ensure consistent behaviour and the page numbers are now printed out correctly as shown in page ….

 Comment:

 Page xiii: List of source codes.
 These are actually pseudocodes and not source codes.